ralph367/mkdocs-test/docs/documentation/features.md

 ## Diagram

 There are several diagrams but here is one example, to check all the others check it [here](https://squidfunk.github.io/mkdocs-material/reference/diagrams/)
-### Using class diagrams

-[Class diagrams] are central to object oriented programing, describing the structure of a system by modelling entities as classes and relationships between
-them:

 ```` markdown title="Class diagram"
 ``` mermaid